-Congratulations and thank you for taking on this important leadership role with ENA.
+Congratulations on your position as Treasurer.
+Thank you for taking on this important leadership role with the Emergency Nurses Association.

-The content in this manual provides a wide range of topics all treasurers should be familiar with to help keep your organization in good financial health.
+The content in this manual serves a resource and reference guide throughout your term as treasurer.
+This manual will provide a wide range of topics all treasurers should be familiar with to help keep your organization in good financial health.